virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

 ### onAfterScaleIn

 The event is executed after scaling *in* the corresponding node group.
-The *onAfterScaleIn* event is run only once for each layer upon any node count change.
+The *onAfterScaleIn* event is run once for each layer upon any node count change.

 **Event Placeholders:**